pudly/schmopera-hugo/content/articles/boston-baroque-s-louisa-muller-on-amadigi.md

 </figure>

-Arturo Fernandez:

-How do you cater a production to be able to be livestreamed while also keeping in mind a live audience?
+**AF:** How do you cater a production to be able to be livestreamed while also keeping in mind a live audience?

-Louisa Muller:

-I think some of the trick is in how we light it or how we prepare the space, but I am really firmly of the

-belief actually that a good opera performance of real dramatic commitment for the singers will work on

-a close-up and will work in a huge house.
-I really don't subscribe to the idea that you have to have an

-entirely different style of movement or acting for a screen.
-So I think the way we've prepared it is really

-how I would prepare something with-
+**LM:** I think some of the trick is in how we light it or how we prepare the space, but I am really firmly of the belief actually that a good opera performance of real dramatic commitment for the singers will work on a close-up and will work in a huge house.
+I really don't subscribe to the idea that you have to have an entirely different style of movement or acting for a screen.
+So I think the way we've prepared it is really how I would prepare something with-

-Arturo Fernandez:

-Literally with anything else.
+**AF:** Literally with anything else.

-Louisa Muller:

-Yeah, absolutely.
-Just really making sure that we are clear about the story that we're telling and we're

-clear about what each individual moment means and yeah.
+**LM:** Yeah, absolutely.
+Just really making sure that we are clear about the story that we're telling and we're clear about what each individual moment means and yeah.

-Arturo Fernandez:

-And with Handel, I mentioned before with the abundance of da capo arias, but I imagine keeping that in

-mind is even more critical because it can be really hard to sort of direct Baroque opera because of that

-particular idiosyncrasy of the style and the time.
+**AF:** And with Handel, I mentioned before with the abundance of _da capo_ arias, but I imagine keeping that in mind is even more critical because it can be really hard to sort of direct Baroque opera because of that particular idiosyncrasy of the style and the time.

-Louisa Muller:

-It's interesting because this is my first Handel opera.
-Certainly, I've seen plenty of Handel stagings that

-have a ton of business and that that's how you sort of fill every moment, and that's how you get through

-the da capo arias.
-I think the way that I've approached it has been a little bit more of thinking about time

-expanding and thinking about the things that happen, not happening in real time, so that we take and

-use da capo arias, we just take a real dive into people's emotional states.
+**LM:** It's interesting because this is my first Handel opera.
+Certainly, I've seen plenty of Handel stagings that have a ton of business and that that's how you sort of fill every moment, and that's how you get through the _da capo_ arias.
+I think the way that I've approached it has been a little bit more of thinking about time expanding and thinking about the things that happen, not happening in real time, so that we take and use da capo arias, we just take a real dive into people's emotional states.

 <figure data-type="image">{{% md %}}{{% /md %}}